 White wine is predominantly produced using white grapes, although black grapes can also be used on occasion.
 White wines can generally be categorised into sweet – which includes the likes of Riesling or Gewürztraminer – and dry – Sauvignon Blanc and Pinot Blanc, for example.

 Rosé wine, like red wine, is produced from black grapes, but where the skins of which are removed during the process before the wine is stained red.
-It can also be made by blending together red wine and white wine, with both of these processes giving rosé its characteristic pink hue.
+It can also be made by blending red wine and white wine, with both of these processes giving rosé its characteristic pink hue.

 Finally, you have dessert wine, which is a predominantly sweet wine where the winemaking process involves fortifying wine with spirits.
 They come in both red and white.
 Port is also sometimes considered a red dessert wine.